Electric Universe theory

 Alternative Electric Universe theories

-Others have described, or had described, their theories as the "Electric Universe", and while they may share some features in common, may ne wholly different too.
+Others have described, or had described, their theories as the “Electric Universe”, and while they may share some features in common, may be wholly different too.

 Articles and papers